jgarciatorres1/MIST4610/README.md

 ## Problem Description:

-After thoughtful conversation with our client ChatGPT, we made with team a relational database for tennis club with central entity of members.
-That model keeps track of what kind of events take place, when and on which courts they occur, tennis club members information and costs associated with membership type.
-The tennis club is operated in conjuction with Pro Shop store and coaches that give paid lessons to members.
+After a thoughtful conversation with our client ChatGPT, we made with team a relational database for the tennis club with the central entity of members.
+That model keeps track of what kind of events take place, when and on which courts they occur, tennis club member's information and costs associated with membership type.
+The tennis club is operated in conjunction with Pro Shop store and coaches that give paid lessons to members.
 We are interested in modeling these relationships, populating data, and running queries.
-We hope the queries will provide insight on the the tennis club's day-to-day operations and allow us to observe patterns among the members.
+We hope the queries will provide insight into the the tennis club's day-to-day operations and allow us to observe patterns among the members.

 ## Data Model